 write a program that will find some fun word combinations in a large block

-James told David the same thing that I was told, that the Newton Bible Code was
+James told David the same thing that I was told, that the Sagan Signal was

 not tested because it is untestable, referring, of course, to the fact that it is non-